 - 1 large egg

 - 2-1/4 cups all-purpose flour

 - 1/4 cup sugar

 - 1/3 cup butter, softened

 - 1 teaspoon vanilla extract

-- In a large bowl, cream shortening and brown sugar until light and fluffy.
+- Cream shortening and brown sugar until light and fluffy.
 Beat in egg and molasses.
-Combine the flour, ginger, baking soda, cinnamon and salt; gradually add to creamed mixture and mix well.
-Cover and refrigerate overnight.
+In another bowl, whisk flour, ginger, baking soda, cinnamon and salt; gradually beat into creamed mixture.
+Refrigerate, covered, overnight.

-- Shape into 1-in. balls; roll in sugar.
+- Preheat oven to 375°.
+Shape dough into 1-in. balls; roll in granulated sugar.
 Place 2 in. apart on ungreased baking sheets.
 Flatten with a fork, forming a crisscross pattern.
-Bake at 375° for 8-10 minutes or until set (do not overbake).
+Bake until set (do not overbake), 8-10 minutes.
 Remove to wire racks to cool.

-- In a small bowl, combine filling ingredients until smooth.
-Spread over the bottoms of half of the cookies; top with remaining cookies.
-Store in the refrigerator.
-Yield: 2-1/2 dozen.
+- Meanwhile, combine filling ingredients until smooth.
+Spread over bottoms of half of the cookies; cover with remaining cookies.
+Refrigerate.

-Originally published as Ginger Creme Sandwich Cookies in Country Woman Christmas Annual 2008, p109
+Originally published as Snappy Ginger Cremes in Country Woman Christmas 2008